Kong/docs.konghq.com/app/konnect/getting-started/declarative-config.md

     ![ServiceHub tiles](/assets/images/docs/konnect/konnect-myservice.png)

-## Add shared configuration
+## Manage shared configuration

-Edit shared {{site.konnect_saas}} configuration with decK.
+Shared configuration defines objects that are not tied to a specific service or route.

+For this example, create a consumer and a global proxy caching plugin:

+* Consumers represent users of a service, and are most often used for authentication.
+They provide a way to divide access to your services, and make it easy to revoke that access without disturbing a service's function.

-Shared config applies to all entities in the cluster.
-For example, you can configure proxy caching on all of your services at once with one `proxy-cache` plugin entry.
+* Global plugins are plugins that apply to all services, routes, and consumers in the cluster, as applicable.
+For example, you can configure proxy caching on all your services at once with one `proxy-cache` plugin entry.

-1. Add a consumer to the `konnect.yaml` file:
+1. In the previous section, you created a route with key authentication.
+To access this route, add a consumer to the `konnect.yaml` file and configure a key:

     ```yaml
     consumers: